Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-bga.md

 ### 🎲 Generator Agent: The Probability Explorer

-Generator discovered something counterintuitive: when you can't predict which attack will succeed, systematic variation beats precision.
-This agent probabilistically reaches target vulnerability points through multiple payload variations rather than hoping for one perfect attempt.
+Then we discovered something counterintuitive that changed our whole approach: when you can't predict which attack will succeed, systematic variation beats precision.
+The Generator Agent emerged from a crucial realization – instead of fighting LLM non-determinism, we could weaponize it.

 **The Approach:** Generator creates `generate(rnd: random.Random) -> bytes` functions that produce 20 variations per iteration.
 This probabilistic strategy turns LLM non-determinism from weakness into strength through systematic exploration.